SUNET/python_x509_pkcs11/docs/README.md

 If serial_number and [reason](https://github.com/wbond/asn1crypto/blob/b5f03e6f9797c691a3b812a5bb1acade3a1f4eeb/asn1crypto/crl.py#L97) is not None then this serial number with its reason will be added to the revocation list in the CRL.

-The this_update and next_update parameters must be in UTC timezone, for example:
+this_update and next_update parameters must be in UTC timezone, for example:
 ```python
 import datetime
 datetime.datetime(2024, 1, 1, tzinfo=datetime.timezone.utc)